![]() |

 5) A statement of where the individual can procure the rules for the conduct of these hearings.

-7) The State Fire Marshal may continue the hearing.
+7) The OSFM may continue the hearing.

 d) The hearing officer shall conduct the hearing.
 After the conclusion of a hearing, the hearing officer shall make findings of fact, conclusions of law and recommendations, separately stated, and submit them to the State Fire Marshal and to all parties to the proceeding.
 Submission to the licensee shall be considered as having been made, if accomplished in a similar fashion as service of the notice of formal charges (see subsection (c)).
+Within 20 days after such service, any party to the proceeding may present to the State Fire Marshal a motion, in writing, for a rehearing that specifies the grounds for rehearing.

 f) If the State Fire Marshal finds that substantial justice was not done, he or she may issue an order in contravention to the findings of fact, conclusions of law, and recommendations of the hearing officer.
-The finding is not admissible in evidence against the person in a criminal prosecution brought for violation of this Part.
-[225 ILCS 729/75(e)] |
+The finding is not admissible in evidence against the person in a criminal prosecution brought for violation of this Act or this Part.
+[225 ILCS 729/75(e)]